 - 1 cup unsweetened soy milk (almond milk, another non-dairy milk substitute, or water)

 - 1/4 teaspoon sea salt (or kosher salt)

 - 1 head of cauliflower (washed, stemmed, and cut into pieces about the size of chicken wings)

-- 1 to 2 tablespoons vegan margarine (melted, olive oil also will work but vegan margarine is best)
+- 1 to 2 tablespoons vegan butter (melted, or olive oil)

 Gather the ingredients.